Town Hall Tower, Kraków

 The Tower is the only remaining part of the old Kraków Town Hall (Ratusz, see painting, below) demolished in 1820 as part of the city plan to open up the Main Square.
 Its cellars once housed a city prison with a Medieval torture chamber.

-In 1967, after a complex conservation which underlined its gothic ancestry, object was given to the Historical Museum in Cracow for management of it.
+In 1967, after a complex conservation which underlined its gothic ancestry, the tower was put under the management of the Historical Museum of Kraków.

 History

 Built of stone and brick at the end of the 14th century, the massive Gothic tower of the early Town Hall stands 70 metres tall and leans just 55 centimetres, the result of a storm in 1703.
 The top floor of the tower with an observation deck is open to visitors.

 The original Gothic helmet adorning the tower was consumed by fire caused by a lightning in 1680.
 The ensuing reconstruction of the tower took place between 1683 and 1686.
 The work was directed by the royal architect Piotr Beber, who designed the new and imposing Baroque helmet, which survived only until 1783.
 At that time, the helmet began to crumble, and was replaced by a smaller structure (right) sponsored by Archbishop Kajetan Sołtyk.